w3c/wai-about-wai/_about/new-work.md

 ## Coming Soon to a Publication Near You

-The following are just a few of the publications that are nearly done.
+The following are just a few of the documents that getting close to publication.
 To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 * **WCAG 2.2** to CR in Q2 2022; finalized in 2022
 * **ARIA** @@